BavoVanGeit/aem-screens-starter-kit/README.md

 - Change the applauncher under (/apps/brand-pathname-placeholder/components/applauncher/) to a new clientlibs application under (/apps/brand-pathname-placeholder/clientlibs)

+### Clear player cache on OSX
+You can delete these 2 folders to cleanup the caches on OS X:

+- firmware and channel chache: ~/Library/Application\ Support/com.adobe.cq.screens.player/files
+- webview cache: ~/Library/Caches/com.adobe.cq.screens.player/

 ### Using with VLT

 To use vlt with this project, first build and install the package to your local AEM instance as described above.
 Then `cd content/src/main/content/jcr_root/` and run: